 - 4 cups small cauliflower florets

-- In a blender or food processor, combine the garlic, ginger, date, coriander, cumin, mustard, cayenne, turmeric, vinegar, and 1/2 cup water; process until smooth and set aside.
+- In a blender or food processor, combine the garlic, ginger, date, coriander and other spices, vinegar, and 1/2 cup water; process until smooth and set aside.

 - Heat a large non-stick pot or wok over medium-high heat.
 Add the onions and carrots and one tablespoon of water, cover, and cook until softened, stirring often and adding more water as necessary to prevent burning–about 5 minutes.

 - Add the spice paste from the blender and cook, stirring, for 2 minutes.
 Add the cauliflower and kidney beans.
 Cover and turn heat to low.

 - Put the tomato paste and 1 1/4 cup water in the blender and blend thoroughly.
 Add the tomato paste mixture to the vegetables, cover, and cook for 5 minutes.
 Add the zucchini and bell pepper, season with pepper and salt (if using), and continue cooking, covered, until the vegetables are tender, but not mushy, about 5 -10 minutes.

 - Add the peas and allow to heat through for a couple of minutes.
 Serve alone or over basmati rice or other grain.

 Nutritional info is approximate.